Asmit-cloud/Talent-Bridge/README.md

 This means that after **August 1, 2025**, the live application will likely become **unavailable** and all user data will be lost, unless a paid upgrade is made.

 While I will lose access to my PC and laptop for a period, preventing me from immediately addressing this or re-deploying, please rest assured that the project's full codebase and technical documentation will always remain available on GitHub for reference and local development.

+**Given these upcoming changes, the primary way to experience the application's full functionality, including its real-time chat, will be through the provided "Live Demo & Walkthrough" video above.
+This ensures a thorough review of all features, even if the live demo instance becomes inactive.**

 ### Building From Source